SanjeevKGupta/Watson-NLP/MLOps/Deploy-to-IEAM/edge-device/README.md

-### Deploy MLOps NLP containerized services using IEAM on edge device nodes
+### Deploy MLOps NLP containerized services using IEAM on edge device node.

+See `publish` and `register` for publishing the services and registering the edge device.

 Ref:
 - https://developer.ibm.com/blogs/cheatsheet-for-watson-libraries/